bubble2k16/emus3ds/readme.md

 - The following mappers are fixed: 0, 15, 16, 25, 27, 58, 62, 74, 83, 111, 163, 187, 193, 194, 199, 241
 - Added Mapper 28, 35, 36, 120, 156, 162, 170, 175, 206, 209, 211, 216, 220, 253
 - Fixed rendering problem with Mother (J) and Marble Madness
-- Detect and auto-patch correct header numbers for certain ROMs (database of wrongly mapped ROMs taken from FCEUX)
+- Detect and auto-patch correct header numbers for certain ROMs (database of corrected mapping for ROMs taken from FCEUX)
 - Games that are now working on this version:
   > Final Fantasy VII Demake (both English / Chinese versions)
   > DBZ RPG 2/3 (English)